fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/filter.md

 ### GreaterEquals

-This operation is similar to `greater` filter which can be used when you want to filter the data values greater than a specific numeric value. `greaterEquals` operation is used when you want to filter the data values greater and equal to the specific value.
+This operation is similar to `greater` filter which you can use to filter data values greater than a specific numeric value.
+Use `greaterEquals` operation when you want to filter the data values greater and equal to the specific value.
 In the above table, the **Quantity** column consists of numeric value.
 Let's apply the `greaterEquals` operator to filter the values greater and equal to **3**.

 **GreaterEquals** takes two arguments which are: